Tjoan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This directoey contains functions involving more pointers, arrays and strings: pointers to pointers, multidimensional arrays
+0x07.
+C - Even more pointers, arrays and strings